7 Years Ago: Florida Georgia Line Sign With Republic Nashville

 “It’s a surreal feeling to be a part of something so special and literally see our dreams coming true,” Kelley tells The Boot of their success.

 "Cruise" was just the starting point for Kelley and Hubbard, however: The pair went on to release seven more consecutive chart-topping singles and another platinum-selling album, Anything Goes.
-Their third project, Dig Your Roots, was released in August of 2016; to date, FGL have earned more than dozen No. 1 singles and platinum-selling songs.
+Their third project, Dig Your Roots, was released in August of 2016, followed by Can't Say I Ain't Country in 2019.
+To date, FGL have earned more than dozen No. 1 singles and platinum-selling songs.

 How Well Do You REALLY Know Florida Georgia Line?